Emerald ash borer: Biological control

-The native range of emerald ash borer in Asia was surveyed for parasitoid species that parasitize emerald ash borer and do not attack other insect species in the hope they would suppress populations when released in North America.
+The native range of the emerald ash borer in Asia was surveyed for species that parasitize emerald ash borers and do not attack other insect species in the hope they would suppress populations when released in North America.
 Three species imported from China were approved for release by the USDA in 2007 and in Canada in 2013: Spathius agrili, Tetrastichus planipennisi, and Oobius agrili, while Spathius galinae was approved for release in 2015.
 Excluding Spathius galinae, which has only recently been released, the other three species have been documented parasitizing emerald ash borer larvae one year after release, indicating that they survived the winter, but establishment varied among species and locations.
 Tetrastichus planipennisi and Oobius agrili established and have had increasing populations in Michigan since 2008; Spathius agrili has had lower establishment success in North America, which could be caused by a lack of available emerald ash borer larvae at the time of adult emergence in spring, limited cold tolerance, and better suitability to regions of North America below the 40th parallel.

+Since 2009, USDA Rearing efforts have produced and released more than 9 million parasitoids in 34 states (Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Vermont, Virginia, West Virginia, and Wisconsin), the District of Columbia, and five Canadian Provinces (Manitoba, New Brunswick, Nova Scotia, Ontario, and Québec).
+Release applications are accepted and reviewed by Animal and Plant Health Inspection Service (APHIS).

-The USDA is also assessing the application of Beauveria bassiana, an insect fungal pathogen, for controlling emerald ash borer in conjunction with parasitoid wasps.
+The USDA is also assessing the application of Beauveria bassiana, an insect fungal pathogen, for controlling emerald ash borers in conjunction with parasitoid wasps.